GuanceCloud/guance-docs/docs/en/billing/billing-method/index.md

 ### APM Profiles {#profile}

-The number of application performance profile data uploaded is statistically counted.（per million profile / days）.
+The number of application performance profile data uploaded is statistically counted.（per 10,000 profiles / day）.

 <font color=coral>**When settled in RMB**: </font>